Suburb overview

 Limited buy-and-hold upside: household incomes 24% below the SA median ($61,308 vs $80,964) means liquidity is thin and capital growth tends to lag the wider South Australia market over full cycles.

-Moderate rental coverage: rent of $270/week covers 79% of a $1,472/month mortgage, leaving a $302/month gap that an investor bridges with equity, depreciation and tax benefits.
+Moderate rental coverage at the 2021 Census: rent of $270/week covered 79% of a $1,472/month mortgage, a $302/month gap bridged with equity, depreciation and tax benefits.
+Re-check with current rents and rates before committing.

 Only 42% of dwellings are separate houses (vs 73% SA median) — this is a unit and townhouse market, where cosmetic flips struggle against body-corporate restrictions, thinner after-reno uplift and competing new supply.